anshumanbh/brutesubs/README.md

 # brutesubs
 An automation framework for running multiple open sourced subdomain bruteforcing tools (in parallel) using your own wordlists via Docker

+I have blogged about the idea behind this framework here - https://abhartiya.wordpress.com/2016/09/20/brutesubs-an-automation-framework-for-running-multiple-subdomain-bruteforcing-tools-in-parallel-via-docker/

 ## Getting Started

 You need docker.
 The versions I have running are: